davidmcnamee/rope-vscode-ext/README.md

 If you don't already have it installed, try `brew install pipx && pipx install poetry`

+## Usage

+1. Select the symbol that you want to refactor
+2. Hit Cmd+Shift+P to open the command palette
+3. Search "Refactor" to see the available Rope refactoring operations

 ## Extension Settings

 There are none! (yet)